AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 ![](assets/migration.png)

-Let’s consider the two cases :
+Let's consider the two cases :

 * Inbound traffic: All network activity that is initiated from your systems or any other third party to Adobe Campaign servers.
 Configuration will be handled by Adobe and then copied from legacy to public Cloud during migration.
 Then connectivity for inbound traffic will be preserved as is after the migration and no action is expected from Customer side